 air travel page for information on aviation safety and security.

-When you are in Uganda, be aware that local laws and penalties, including those appearing harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+When you're in Uganda, be aware that local laws and penalties, including those appearing harsh by Australian standards, do apply to you.
+If you're arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
 Research local laws before travelling.

-Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the
+Information on what Australian consular officers can and can't do to help Australians in trouble overseas is available from the

 Consular Services Charter.